 Jerk with a Heart of Gold: Pepper, she's mean to Molly and threatens her on a few occasions, but when all the orphans are locked in a closet by Miss Hannigan, she's the one who helps them find a way out.

 Judo Chop: Punjab inflicts it twice on a PA at Bert Healy's radio show when he tries to shush Annie, and then (having learned nothing) Warbucks himself.

 Miss Hannigan as Mrs. Mudge: And the very nice and very attractive lady at the orphanage said we'd find Annie here.

 Conflict Killer: The film opens with Annie breaking up a fight between July and Pepper.[[note]]This also happens in the 1982 movie, but occurs just a little bit later, plus several of the orphans fight at once.

 "Lay off July!
 If Hannigan wakes up, she'll get sore!"

 Annie:(to Pepper after she makes fun of Annie's parents' note) Do you wanna sleep with your teeth inside your mouth or out?

 Ironic Echo: Miss Hannigan makes the orphan girls say "I love you, Miss Hannigan" all the time.
 Later, as she and Rooster are leaving the Warbucks mansion with Annie in tow, posing as her parents, the girls arrive at the door just in time to expose her true identity by shouting, "We love you, Miss Hannigan!"

-Politically Correct History: Grace is played by a black actress (Audra McDonald) and her romance with Warbucks is left intact.
+Grace is played by a black actress (Audra McDonald) and her romance with Warbucks is left intact.
 He even proposes to her at the end!
-(It's worth pointing out, however, that New York did not have any anti-miscegenation laws in the 1930s.
-Most of the rest of the country did, but not New York.)
+New York, unlike most of the United States, did not have any anti-miscegenation laws in the 1930s, so their marriage would be legally possible, but it would still be quite a scandal socially.